 Businesses must make arrangements to have their waste collected by a licensed carrier.
 The Council run a Trade Waste and Recycling collection.
 You can contact them on 023 8083 4325 or email firstname.lastname@example.org

 Plastic tubs and pots cannot be recycled in the blue-lidded recycling bin.
-They can now be recycled in one of the mixed plastic recycling banks at a 'bring' site or they need to go into your green lidded general waste bin.
+Please place in your green lidded general waste bin.